 TLDR – Too Long, Didn’t Read.

-The short term social media objectives should focus on things like pushing sales, driving traffic to the site and gaining organic brand awareness.
-This should make up no more than 20% of content posted on social media.
+The short-term social media objectives should focus on things like pushing online and offline sales, driving traffic to a website, and gaining organic brand awareness.
+This should make up around 20% of all of the content posted on social media.

-The long term social media objectives should be striving to build meaningful relationships with followers, grow organic awareness, improve customer satisfaction and foster an online community.
-Achieving these objectives should make up at least 80% of content posted on social media.
+The long-term social media objectives should be striving to build meaningful relationships with followers, grow organic awareness, improve customer satisfaction, and foster an online community.
+Achieving these objectives should make up around 80% of content posted on social media.

 Let’s Get Started.